EGOTEC-AG/SaaS.de-Tray/README.md

 # SaaS.de Tray

-This software is part of the SaaS.de cloud based timerecording application build by EGOTEC GmbH.
+This software is part of the SaaS.de cloud based timerecording application build by EGOTEC AG.

 <p>For further information visit:</p>
 	<ul>